-The Germans have fallen seven points off the pace in the Bundesliga, while their European hopes are hanging by a thread, but their coach is expecting a resurgence against NapoliJurgen Klopp has dismissed suggestions that Borussia Dortmund are in crisis after a run of three successive defeats.
+The Germans have fallen seven points off the pace in the Bundesliga, while their European hopes are hanging by a thread, but their coach is expecting a response against NapoliJurgen Klopp has dismissed the suggestion that Borussia Dortmund is in crisis after a run of three successive defeats.

-After a shock loss at Wolfsburg, BVB slipped seven points behind Bundesliga leaders Bayern Munich after being routed 3-0 by their great rivals on Saturday, while a 1-0 reverse at home to Arsenal on matchday four has left their Champions League hopes hanging by a thread.
+After a shock loss at Wolfsburg, Dortmund slipped seven points behind Bundesliga leader Bayern Munich after being routed 3-0 by its great rival at the weekend, while a 1-0 reverse at home to Arsenal on matchday four has left the team's Champions League hopes hanging by a thread.

-However, Klopp insists that his players have not been affected by their disappointing run of form and is expecting them to bounce back in Tuesday's must-win European showdown with a Napoli side who will arrive at Signal Iduna Park on the back of successive Serie A losses.
+However, Klopp insists that his players have not been affected by their disappointing run of form and is expecting them to bounce back in Tuesday's must-win European showdown.
+Dortmund faces a Napoli side that will arrive at Signal Iduna Park on the back of successive Serie A losses.

 "We cannot influence public opinion about our games.
-We have lost three in a row but some players had internationals in between and won there, so that should give them a boost," the Dortmund boss reasoned to the media.
+We have lost three in a row, but some players had internationals in between and won there, so that should give them a boost," the Dortmund boss said.

-Dortmund currently sit third in Group F, three points behind Arsenal and Napoli, who only need to pick up a point at Signal Iduna Park to seal their place in the last 16.
+Dortmund currently sits third in Group F, three points behind Arsenal and Napoli, which only needs to pick up a point at Signal Iduna Park to seal its place in the last 16.